 - Ensure that school meals provide students with access to a variety of affordable, nutritious, and appealing foods that meet their health and nutritional needs while accommodating the religious, ethnic, and cultural food preferences of the student body.

-- Ensure that students are provided with clean, sanitary settings and adequate time to eat.
+- Provide students with clean, sanitary settings and adequate time to eat.

 - Participate in available federal school meal programs, including the School Breakfast Program, National School Lunch Program (including after-school snacks), Summer Food Service Program, Fruit and Vegetable Snack Program, and Child and Adult Care Food Program (including suppers).